gmickel/memorybot/README.md

    npm install
    ```

+   Please note: On Windows, you might need to install Visual Studio first in order to properly build the hnswlib-node package.
+Alternatively you can use [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/).

 4. Set up environment variables by creating a `.env` file in the project root directory with the necessary API keys and configuration options.
 You can use the provided `.env.example` file as a template.

 5. Add some context to the chatbot: